Package pygeodesy :: Module formy

 bearing (lat1, lon1, lat2, lon2, **final_wrap)

-Compute the initial or final bearing (forward or reverse azimuth) between a (spherical) start and end point.
+Compute the initial or final bearing (forward or reverse azimuth) between two (spherical) points.

 Arguments: